V1EngineeringInc/V1EngineeringInc-Docs/docs/software/estlcam-basics.md

 ## Step 6 – Save

 Export. **File>Save CNC Program**.
 Give it a name.
-You will get a depth popup, for the pen I use 1mm or less, anything else set it to the thickness of your material plus a bit to cut all the way through.
+You will get a depth popup, for the pen I use 1mm or less, anything else, set it to the thickness of your material plus a bit to cut all the way through.
 You can then preview the path.

 ## Step 7 – Control Software